komron-dev/Car-Rental/README.md

-# iKarRental – PHP Car Rental Application
+# Car Rental – PHP Car Rental Application

 iKarRental is a **PHP** web application that allows users to browse, filter, and book rental cars uploaded by an administrator.
 This was created as part of a PHP assignment, with an emphasis on server‐side logic, form validation, user authentication, and a polished UI/UX.